 From the age of three, if the parents both work full time, the children can attend the nursery for at least 30 hours a week for free.

-Obviously, families with an enough income can rely on the care of a full-time nanny (yes like Mary Poppins) or private nursery, others navigate flexible working hours, childminders, occasional babysitters and a chunk of guilt.
+Obviously, families with enough income can rely on the care of a full-time nanny (yes like Mary Poppins) or private nurseries, others navigate flexible working hours, childminders, occasional babysitters, and a chunk of guilt.

 To get an idea of the costs:

 - A registered babysitter costs between £10 – £15 per hour